Reice Charles-Cook: Boreham Wood

 Charles-Cook joined Boreham Wood on a short-team deal ahead of the National League playoffs in July 2020.
 He was released without making any appearances.

 Welling United

-Charles-Cook joined Welling United for the 2020-21 season.
+Charles-Cook joined Welling United for the 2020–21 season.

 Bromley

-Having trained with the Club, Charles-Cook signed for Bromley on 27th August 2021.
+Having trained with the club, Charles-Cook signed for Bromley on 27 August 2021.

 Hampton & Richmond Borough

 On 15 March 2022, Charles-Cook made the move to Hampton & Richmond Borough in an emergency move after first-choice goalkeeper, Alan Julian tested positive for COVID-19.

 Dartford

 On 1 April 2022, Charles-Cook made the move to Dartford until the end of the season.

 Return to Bromley

-On 5th August 2022, it was announced that Charles-Cook had returned to Bromley, following a successful pre-season trial.
+On 5 August 2022, it was announced that Charles-Cook had returned to Bromley, following a successful pre-season trial.

+Indy Eleven

+On 21 January 2025, USL Championship club Indy Eleven announced the signing of Charles-Cook ahead of their 2025 season.
+He made his debut for the club on 16 April, in a 1–0 victory over Miami FC in the U.S. Open Cup.
+His first league appearance came on 28 May in a 4–4 home draw against Hartford Athletic.